-Under Armour was once known strictly as a performance-first brand, built on toughness, sweat, and competitive sports.
+Under Armour was once known almost entirely as a performance-first brand built around toughness, sweat, and competitive sports.
+But in recent years, UA has expanded into coffee-shop outfits, travel looks, weekend wear, and commute-ready basics—not just training gear.

 Table of Contents